Human rights: the Netherlands and Ukraine

 - Maximum project duration: 24 months;

-- Twinning with Dutch civil society organisations can be considered.
+- Twinning with Dutch civil society organisations may be considered.

 Concept notes should be sent to: email@example.com

-Please identify your concept note as 2020 HRF Call / Your organisation’s name.
+Please write the subject of your e-mail in the following way: 2021 HRF Call / Your organisation’s name.

 The project selection will take place by 1 December 2020.
 All applicants will be informed of the results by e-mail.
 The applicants of the selected concept notes will be invited to submit a detailed project proposal for the consideration of the selection committee.